koopycat/cf-redirect/README.md

 ### Headless Linux and WSL

-Linux keychain storage uses the Secret Service D-Bus API.
-A desktop UI is not required.
-On Debian, Ubuntu, or WSL, install the user-session bus, a Secret Service provider, and the optional diagnostic CLI:
+On Linux, keychain storage uses the Secret Service D-Bus API.
+It does not require a desktop.
+On Debian, Ubuntu, or WSL, install a user-session bus, GNOME Keyring, and the optional diagnostic tool:

 ```sh
 sudo apt update
 sudo apt install dbus-user-session gnome-keyring libsecret-tools
 ```

-Exit and reopen the Linux login session after installation.
-If the environment does not start a D-Bus user session, start a login shell inside one:
+Start a new login session after installation.
+If the environment does not start a D-Bus user session, open a login shell inside one:

 ```sh
 test -n "${DBUS_SESSION_BUS_ADDRESS:-}" || exec dbus-run-session -- "$SHELL" -l
 ```

-A headless session may also need the login keyring to be created or unlocked.
-In Bash, the following reads its password without echoing it or placing it in shell history:
+A headless session may also need to create or unlock the login keyring.
+In Bash, this reads the keyring password without echoing it or adding it to shell history:

 ```bash
 read -rsp 'Keyring password: ' KEYRING_PASSWORD; printf '\n'